Starfield COEX Mall: History

-In May, 2012, KITA (Korea International Trade Association) announced major renovation plans for the mall.
+In May 2012, KITA (Korea International Trade Association) announced major renovation plans for the mall.
 It will spend ₩180 billion to the upgrade project.
 The renovation is needed to create passenger walkways between the new Bongeunsa Station on Seoul Subway Line 9, due for completion in 2014, with Samseong Station on Line 2.
 It was scheduled to start at the end of 2012 and complete by November 2014.
 The floor space is expected to increased to 173,025 m2 from its current 152,116 m2.
 The COEX complex renovation was completed on 27 November 2014.

 Location

 The COEX Mall is located at Seoul Gangnam-gu Yeongdong-daero 513(Samseong dong).
-This mall is connected the Samseong Station on Seoul Metro Line 2 and Bongeunsa Station on Seoul Metro Line 9.
-Chungdahm Station Line 7 is next to COEX Mall, as is World Trade Center Seoul.
+This mall is connected the Samseong station on Seoul Subway Line 2 and Bongeunsa station on Seoul Subway Line 9.
+Cheongdam station on Seoul Subway Line 7 is next to COEX Mall, as is World Trade Center Seoul.

 Venues

 Plazas

 The mall features five plazas: the Central Plaza, Live Plaza, Millennium Plaza, Asem Plaza, and Airport Plaza.